 - By providing challenging and enjoyable learning through a range of sporting activities including; invasion games, net & wall activities, striking and fielding events, gymnastics, dance, OAA and swimming

 - Ensuring the requirements of the National Curriculum are met following our long-term PE curriculum overview which sets out the units to be taught throughout the year, ensuring lessons are progressive

 - By delivering at least two hours of PE teaching each week.
 In addition, children are encouraged to participate in the varied range of extra-curricular activities available before and after school.

-Horsell Junior School has a dedicated Sports Coach, Mr Coles, who is a full-time member of staff.
+Horsell Junior School has a dedicated Sports Coach, Mr Coles, who is a full-time member of staff, and runs many after school clubs.
+'Complete Coaching' also teach indoor sports and support the children at lunchtimes when they are playing football.
 Class teachers also teach PE during the week.

 Click on the document below to find out about what knowledge and skills are taught in PE across the Key Stage.